 - 6-5(E)(2)(a) Obtain written agreement from the City Fire Marshal and Albuquerque Police Department that the temporary window wrap provides appropriate visibility for security and emergency response. - 6-5(E)(2)(b) Provide documentation, as required by the ZEO, that includes, at a minimum, all of the following: - 1.
 A dimensioned ground floor footprint with vacant tenant spaces indicated. - 2.
-Calculations of the total gross floor area of the ground floor, total gross floor area of vacant tenant spaces, and the percentage of vacant tenant spaces. - A dimensioned elevation detail of the ground floor façade illustrating the proposed window wrap and open portions that provide visibility into the building for health and safety purposes. - 4.
-Mitigation measures for the potential negative impacts of the temporary window wrap, as determined by the ZEO. - 6-5(E)(2)(c) Obtain a Permit Sign pursuant to Subsection 14-16-6-5(C) if any portion of the temporary window wrap meets the definition of sign in this IDO. - 6-5(E)(2)(d) Provide written permission from the property owner of the subject property (if different than the applicant) for the Permit Temporary Window Wrap. - 6-5(E)(2)(e) If the permit is approved, complete mitigation measures no later than the installation of the temporary window wrap. - 6-5(E)(2)(f) If the permit is approved, keep documentation of the Permit Temporary Window Wrap available onsite for the duration of the temporary permit. - 6-5(E)(2)(g) Remove within 5 business days the temporary window wrap on any portion of the ground floor where a vacant tenant space becomes occupied.
+Calculations of the total gross floor area of the ground floor, total gross floor area of vacant tenant spaces, and the percentage of vacant tenant spaces. - 3.
+A dimensioned elevation detail of the ground floor façade illustrating the proposed window wrap and open portions that provide visibility into the building for health and safety purposes. - 4.
+Mitigation measures for the potential negative impacts of the temporary window wrap, as determined by the ZEO. - 6-5(E)(2)(c) Obtain a Permit Sign pursuant to Subsection 14-16-6-5(C) if any portion of the temporary window wrap meets the definition of sign in this IDO. - 6-5(E)(2)(d) Provide written permission from the property owner of the subject property (if different than the applicant) for the Permit Temporary Window Wrap. - 6-5(E)(2)(e) If the permit is approved, complete mitigation measures no later than the installation of the temporary window wrap.